This is the multi-page printable view of this section. Click here to print.

 Typically, metrics are scraped by Prometheus or another compatible agent (for example OpenTelemetry Collector), stored in Prometheus or another compatible database, then queried and visualized for example using Grafana.

-In Kubernetes, you can install Prometheus and Grafana using the kube-prometheus-stack Helm chart:
+In Kubernetes, you can install Prometheus and Grafana using the Kube-Prometheus-Stack Helm chart.
+This Helm chart includes the Prometheus Operator, which allows you to configure Prometheus via Kubernetes custom resources.

 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts